Meet Our Team

 Audon Archibald, Ph.D.

 Dr. Audon Archibald completed a Ph.D. in Psychology at the University of North Texas.
 His research interests include an emphasis on the role popular media plays into the development of attitudes and behaviors.
-He currently assists the Learning Research Team in the Division of Digital Strategy and Innovation (DSI) as a full-time data analyst aiding in the development and evaluation of research projects centering around the role of technology in education.
+He currently assists the Learning Research Team in the Division of Strategic Educational Alliances as a full-time data analyst aiding in the development and evaluation of research projects centering around the role of technology in education.

 Collaborative for UNT Online Faculty Fellows (CUFF)